Joy-Anna Duggar Shows Off Baby Bump In Photo With Amy Duggar As New Due Date Claim Surfaces

 This wasn’t the only noteworthy exchange that took place in the comments section of Amy’s Instagram photo.
 A young woman named Destiny Michelle Dagel claimed to know that Joy-Anna Duggar’s exact due date is February 8, 2018.
 When one of Amy’s followers asked her how she knows this, she responded by saying that she’s “friends with Chad Paine’s younger brother, and a distant family friend of hers.”
 According to the Duggar Family Blog, Chad is the younger brother of the Duggars’ former live-in tutor, Tabitha.

 If Dagel is correct about Joy-Anna’s due date, this would put the date of her baby’s conception somewhere between May 13 and May 17, according to an online pregnancy conception calculator.
-The most probable date of sexual intercourse that lead to the pregnancy would fall somewhere between May 10, 2017 and May 17, 2017.
+The most probable date of sexual intercourse that led to the pregnancy would fall somewhere between May 10, 2017, and May 17, 2017.
 Joy-Anna Duggar and Austin Forsyth tied the knot on May 26, so this would mean that the couple engaged in premarital sex.

 As reported by In Touch Weekly, many Duggar fans believe that Joy-Anna is farther along into her pregnancy than she claims she is.
 However, their assertions that she and Austin Forsyth had a “shotgun wedding” are solely based on the size of Joy-Anna’s baby bump in social media photos.
 Amy’s Instagram snapshot set off another wave of speculation that the Counting On star is being deceptive about her due date.